NathanNoye/Obsidian-Vault/Bibles/CSB/41 - Mark/Mark 8.md

 **"But you,"** he asked them, **"who do you say that I am?"** Peter answered him, "You are the Messiah."

 ###### 30
-And he strictly warned them to tell no one about him.His Death and Resurrection Predicted
+And he strictly warned them to tell no one about him.

+### His Death and Resurrection Predicted

 ###### 31
 Then he began to teach them that it was necessary for the Son of Man to suffer many things and be rejected by the elders, chief priests, and scribes, be killed, and rise after three days.